lamrbuilder/git-intro/group-bio.md

   The command line is ...

-- **Lidia Morris** is a second year MLIS student at Chapel Hill who wants to learn more about Library Technology and is happy to be here!
+- **Lidia Morris** is a second year MLIS student at *UNC-Chapel Hill* who wants to learn more about Library Technology and is happy to be here!
+Interests include:
+- Cross stitching
+- Animal Crossing
+- Sour candy

   ![happycorgi](https://i.pinimg.com/originals/c9/b7/d9/c9b7d945c01a0d817baa4d307e561cba.jpg)